-Feast your eyes: at these London restaurants, it’s the views of the capital that steal the show
+Feast your eyes: at these London bars and restaurants, it’s the views of the capital that steal the show

-Tower Bridge turned 125 this year.
-To celebrate you can enjoy a spectacular picture-postcard view of this iconic London landmark from the sun-trap terrace of Butlers Wharf Chop House.
+You can enjoy a picture-postcard view of Tower Bridge from the sun-trap terrace of Butlers Wharf Chop House.
 The restaurant’s menu is a celebration of meaty British cuisine, with five cuts of Aberdeen Angus beef steak and a choice of six different sauces to accompany it.
 Crispy triple-cooked chips are an obligatory accompaniment, and the desserts are equally tempting: sticky toffee pudding, maybe, or banana cheesecake.
 Come hungry.

 The Shard, the glittering glass spike that towers over Southwark, has a whole host of eating and drinking options within its sleek confines.
 Aqua Shard is an elegant, dimly lit space where a smart crowd tucks into contemporary British cuisine as they gaze out through enormous windows at the London skyline – breathtaking after dark.
 The food is excellent, but it’s hard not to be distracted by this fascinating, rarely seen view of London: minuscule pedestrians, dinky buses and toytown trains snaking into London Bridge station far below.